IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/bridge.md

 }
 ```

-So the lock transaction may look like:
+And the lock transaction will be:

 ```java
 public final class LockTransaction implements Transaction {